≡ Menu

 Speed: 40 mph! (pretty and fast!)

-Size of an Afghan Hound.
+Size of an Afghan Hound

-Afghan Hound Personality.
+Afghan Hound Personality

-So, get ready to spend some time combing your Afghan’s long silky hair and giving them a good wash every now and then.
+So, get ready to spend some time combing your Afghan’s long silky hair and giving them a good wash now and then.

 Afghan Hounds are also a bit quirky…

-Afghan Hound Dog & Kids.
+Afghan Hound Dog & Kids

-If you have kids or plan to have children in the future, it’s important to understand that adopting an adult Afghan Hound from an Afghan Hound rescue center may not be a good idea for you.
+If you have kids or plan to have children in the future, it’s essential to understand that adopting an adult Afghan Hound from an Afghan Hound rescue center may not be a good idea for you.

 “And Yes, it kills us to say this!”